About the Book | Author Information | Order Information | Content Updates | Papers and Talks | SOAD | Links |

 SOAD at WICSA 2008, WWW 2008, ECOWS 2007, ICSOC 2007, QOSA 2007, SEKE 2007, SEMSOA 2007, and DEXA SPatterns 2007

-We presented results from the SOA Decision Modeling (SOAD) project at conferences and workshops such as WICSA 2008, WWW 2008, ECOWS 2007, ICSOC 2007, QOSA 2007, and SEMSOA 2007.
+We presented results from the SOA Decision Modeling (SOAD) project at conferences and workshops such as WICSA 2008, WWW 2008, ECOWS 2007, ICSOC 2007, QOSA 2007, SEKE 2007, and SEMSOA 2007.
 The ICSOC conference paper defines conceptual decisions and patterns for transactional workflows in SOA.
 The QOSA conference paper describes a decision capturing meta model, decision making steps, and the structure of the SOA design space (MDA layering).
 The SEMSOA workshop paper, describes the active, guiding role of the decision model and the required model transformations.
+The SEKE conference paper outlines a supporting tool architecture and a prototypical implementation of it that leverages an application wiki.

-Click here for more information on these papers.
+Click here for more information on selected papers from the SOAD project.

 SOA Decision Modeling (SOAD) positioning paper from